 The combination of very high energy (VHE; E > 100 GeV) and high energy (MeV to GeV) gamma-ray observations is a powerful method with which to view the universe.
-Towards this end, the Fermi and VERITAS projects have established a pilot program to support collaborative efforts to observe Fermi sources which will be awarded on a competitive basis.
+Towards this end, the Fermi and VERITAS projects have established a program to support collaborative efforts to observe Fermi sources which will be awarded on a competitive basis.
 The programs that will be supported are those that are enhanced by the combination of Fermi observations with VHE observations made by VERITAS.
 The philosophy of the approach, in keeping with the missions of both Fermi and VERITAS, will be that of maximum scientific return for the entire scientific community.

 Specifically, investigators applying to this program will be awarded observing time on VERITAS in collaboration with the VERITAS team provided that the observations proposed do not conflict with the existing VERITAS long-term science plan and that they are technically feasible.
 In turn, the Fermi guest investigator (GI) program will award funding to successful U.S.-based investigators requesting a collaboration with VERITAS through the GI process.
-These proposals would include VERITAS observations that are directly relevant to the proposed Fermi Guest Investigation, the latter being subject only to the constraints imposed by the Fermi Cycle-6 NRA and having a clearly identified Fermi related component.
+These proposals would include VERITAS observations that are directly relevant to the proposed Fermi Guest Investigation, the latter being subject only to the constraints imposed by the current Fermi NRA and having a clearly identified Fermi related component.
 The GI peer-review proposal-evaluation process will identify programs with sufficient science justification to be allocated funding by Fermi, and those that fall within the agreed-on range of VERITAS observing time will be allocated VERITAS observations barring unforeseen circumstances such as weather or technical difficulties.
 Note that VERITAS is a PI-lead instrument so these observations will be done in collaboration with the VERITAS team and will be subject to the VERITAS publication policy.

 In order to spread the observations supported under this program evenly throughout the year, there are additional constraints on the observing time available within any one-hour wide RA band.
 The total requested observing time of all successful proposals in any individual RA band is not to exceed 25% of the historical VERITAS observing time (approximately 20 hours) within that RA band.
 A table detailing the appoximate amount of time avaiable in individual RA bands has been provided for reference.
 The sensitivity of VERITAS is well understood or sources with angular diameters less than 0.5 degrees.
 Thus, proposers should only request analysis of regions smaller than 0.5 degrees within the field of view of the VERITAS observations.